angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 accordingly.
 Some of this will overlap with what is discussed in the [Playing Around Interaction](/meandeck/interaction) section.

-## Your Deck Construction

-### List Assumptions
+## List Assumptions

 There will need to be some assumptions made on the list you are playing, even despite flex slots available.
 These assumptions are that you will run, at a minimum, the following cards in your main deck configuration:

-- 4 Doomsday
+- 4-8 Doomsday
 - 4 Dark Ritual
-- 4 Daze
-- 4 Force of Will
+- 2-3 Lotus Petal
 - 1-2 Street Wraith
 - 1 Edge of Autumn
 - 1 Lion's Eye Diamond
-- 2-3 Lotus Petal
+- 4 Force of Will
-- 3-4 _Other interaction slots_ such as discard effects or Veil of Summer
+- 3-8 Other interaction slots such as discard effects or Daze
-- 1-2 Predict / Ideas Unbound
-- 1-2 _Additional Search_ such as Lim-Dûl's Vault or Personal Tutor
+- 0-3 Pile cards such as Ideas Unbound or Pact of Negation
-- 4 Ponder
-- 4 Brainstorm
+- 8-12 Cantrips
-- 2-4 Preordain
+- 1 Consider
-- 8 Fetchlands
+- 8 fetchlands
-- 1-3 Basic lands
+- 0-3 Basic lands
-- 5-6 Dual lands
+- 4-6 Dual lands

-Your list may look very different but hopefully the principles of how to calculate what to board in/out remain universal enough that it will still apply, even if you are a running a _Turbo_ list or a _Control_ one.
+Your list may look very different but hopefully the principles of how to calculate what to board in/out remain universal enough that it will still apply, whether you are a running a _Turbo_ list or a _Control_ one.

-### Sideboard Tools
+## Sideboard Tools

-Generally, when constructing your sideboard, you need to both have a good grasp on what the metagame you are expecting to face looks like and to have cards that are applicable to multiple match-ups where possible.
-Trying to run _silver bullets_ for archetypes which you have a bad match-up with, but whose meta penetration is very low, is a misuse of potential card slots.
+Generally, when constructing your sideboard, you need to both have a good grasp on what the metagame you are expecting to face looks like and to have cards that are applicable to multiple matchups where possible.
+Trying to run _silver bullets_ for archetypes which you have a bad matchup with, but whose meta penetration is very low, is a misuse of potential card slots.
 Likewise, dedicating too many slots to a deck that is considered tier 1 could mean you get overrun by all the other decks that you are likely to face in a normal, healthy